dginst/crypto_correlation/README.md

 # 5) btc_correlation_launcher.py

     The script computes both dynamic and static correlations between Bitcoin and differents assets.
 The correlations results are divided into two main streams: one related to the stocks, bonds, commodity, currencies downloaded from Yahoo Finance and the other related to all the altcoins retrieved from the "index" database.

+    RELEVANT: In order to work locally the MongoDB database "index" has to exist along with the collections "crypto_price" and "crypto_price_return".

     Dynamic Correlations